Mathew Kelly (chair), Brian Roberts, Susan Swanson

 The visual arts are a primary mode of inquiry and an essential component of a Liberal Arts education.
-Through the making and studying of the visual arts, the Art Department prepares students to be visually literate scholars who engage in the shaping of the modern world through hands-on experiences coupled with careful study and analysis of historical developments and concepts.
+Through the making and studying of the visual arts, the Visual and Performing Arts Department prepares students to be visually literate scholars who engage in the shaping of the modern world through hands-on experiences coupled with careful study and analysis of historical developments and concepts.
 At all levels emphasis is placed upon critical visual analysis, idea generation, and technical facility, with strong written and oral communication skills. ??Students use the knowledge gained through the close study of works and history to think critically about the relationships between art and a range of human endeavors and experiences.

 In addition to the classroom experiences, our students are active in a variety of student organizations and co-curricular activities.
 All of these experiences contribute to the total development of our students and help prepare them to become leaders for the 21st century.

 Art students are encouraged to participate in study abroad programs and/or the Chicago or Washington, D.C. metropolitan programs.
 Students should consult with the department faculty and the office of internships and career services for learning opportunities available through internships with such organizations as galleries and museums.
 Internships are also an integral part of the Chicago and Washington programs.

 A critical demonstration of skills development occurs in ART 325 History of Modern Art and in ART 485 Senior Seminar in Art.
 ART 325 serves as the departmental writing intensive course and emphasizes critical reading and writing skills.
 ART 485 serves as the senior capstone requiring the integration of research, studio practice, and interpretive critical analysis.
 In addition, students are required to make a formal oral presentation and written thesis in conjunction with their senior exhibitions.

 The department conducts a final portfolio review during the fourth year.
 Passing the final portfolio review is necessary to receive the department’s endorsement for graduation.